 A progressive system uses individual outlets in a progressive spool arrangement.
 Typically, only a single cycle sensor at a particular outlet is necessary to monitor the lubrication levels of the entire system.

-Steel plants, woodworking facilities and paper mills all take advantage of a grease lubrication system by DropsA USA.
+Steel plants, woodworking facilities and paper mills all take advantage of a grease lubrication system by DropsA North America.
 Our team can design air grease systems to match your specific application.
 By selecting separate pumps, reservoirs and applicators, the optimal amount of grease can be sent to the areas where it’s needed most.

 A custom air grease lubrication pump setup can save you on maintenance and grease costs.
 Optimizing the amount at each delivery point is a great way to reduce waste in your facility.
 If there are any issues with your system, our state-of-the-art controls emit an alarm and notify you of the operational status of your system.

 Choose a hydraulically driven pump to power grease through your single-source setup.
-A DropsA USA hydraulic system is a specialized system for particular industrial use.
+A DropsA North America hydraulic system is a specialized system for particular industrial use.
 Find out how our powerful systems pump grease using hydraulic oil.
 Connect a suitable pump to your existing hydraulic system for a dependable way to maintain your equipment.

 These pumps are commonly used in oil and mining equipment, though some also excel in farming equipment.
 The system uses a powerful pumping piston to contract a spring-loading grease applicator.
 Explore each type of lubrication pump to see if it’s compatible with your stationary equipment or moveable machinery.

 If your equipment already has hydraulic power, this is a great option.
 The available force and efficiency of hydraulic fluid reduces the operational costs of your centralized grease system.
 For equipment without hydraulic lines, this setup may provide more power and operate more grease points than a pneumatic or electric lubrication pump.